 The goal of the study is to promote transparency for the startup environment, to identify country specific and common challenges of the startup landscape in (wider) Europe as well as to show and highlight specific developments over time.
-Given the great success of the first European Startup Monitor, which has been published at the beginning of March this year, the study is foreseen to be provided on an annual basis at the last quarter of each year.
+Given the great success of the first European Startup Monitor, which has been published at the beginning of 2016, the study is foreseen to be provided on an annual basis at the last quarter of each year.